The University Council

 Jessica Balme

 With a keen passion for improving the student experience, Jess has worked in higher education since 2014, joining the University of Leeds in 2017.
-Jess is the Curriculum Records Operational Manager in the Student Education Service (SES).
-She also specialises in timetabling and has worked across several teams in the SES.
-Jess won a Faculty Partnership Award in Engineering & Physical Sciences in 2021 for innovation.
+Jess is the Faculty Portfolio Manager for the Faculty of Medicine in Quality Assurance (Student Curriculum and Operations).
+She also specialises in timetabling and has worked across several teams in the Student Education Service.
+Jess won a Faculty Partnership Award in Engineering and Physical Sciences in 2021 for innovation.

 Seb Elsworth